-Trend trading is not a Holy Grail.
-It is not a passing fad or hyped-up secret black box either.
+Trend trading is not a passing fad or hyped-up secret black box either.
 Beyond mere rules, the human element is core.
 It takes discipline and emotional control to stick with trend trading through inevitable market ups and downs.
 Trend following seeks to capture the majority of a market trend, up or down, for profit.
 It aims for huge profits in all major asset classes — stocks, ETFs, LEAPS® options, bonds, currencies, futures and commodities.

 Think of it this way: trend following is the only strategy that you could trade on a desert island.
 As long as you have market data each day, everything else is useless (i.e. CNBC, news, fundamentals, broker opinions, talking heads, etc.) for making the big money.